 - Plants are randomly rotated.

 - All random parameters are repeatable.
 That way the scene can be created in a predictable way each time.
-To switch it up you can set a random seed per group.
+To switch it up initially choose a random seed per group.

 - Plants can adhere to the slope of the landscape, e.g. grass can grow on a hill or landscape objects stay upright.

-- Script is best placed in a trigger volume, the size of the scan area can be set in units (x and y).
+- The script is best placed in a trigger volume, the size of the scan area can be set in units (x and y).

-- Verbose mode will rezz corner beacons (available for free in the fullspectrum acount).
+- Verbose mode will rezz corner beacons if you specify them.
+Corner beacon are available for free on the FULLSpectrum store).

 - Verbose mode will give feedback on auto placement and what distribution algorithm was chosen by the code.

 - Multiple scripts can be chained.
 That way the user can control what gets rezzed first and the throttles are never overwhelming the scene.